YINI-lang/yini-parser-typescript/docs/Developers.md

 - **`smoke/`**: Quick, lightweight tests that check core parser functionality and features.
 - **`integration/`**: Tests multiple components working together in various scenarios.
 - **`golden/`**: Runs the parser on input files and compares the output to expected "golden" output files.
 These tests should be the most comprehensive.
+- **`fixed-issues/`**: Contains inputs for reported issues and related test cases, used to verify parser fixes.